Two's complement: From the ones' complement

-The result is a signed binary number representing the decimal value −5 in two's-complement form.
+The result is a signed binary number representing the decimal value −5 in two's complement.
 The most significant bit is 1, signifying that the value represented is negative.

 Alternatively, instead of adding 1 after inverting a positive binary number, 1 can be subtracted from the number before it is inverted.
 The two methods can easily be shown to be equivalent.
 The inversion (ones' complement) of $x$ equals $(2^N - 1) - x$, so the sum of the inversion and 1 equals $(2^N - 1) - x + 1 =$$2^N - x - 1 + 1 =$$2^N - x$, which equals the two's complement of $x$ as expected.
 The inversion of $x - 1$ equals $(2^N - 1) - (x - 1) =$$(2^N - 1) - x + 1 =$$2^N - x$, identical to the previous equation.
 Essentially, the subtraction inherent in the inversion operation changes the −1 added to $x$ before the inversion into +1 added after the inversion.
 This alternate subtract-and-invert algorithm to form a two's complement can sometimes be advantageous in computer programming or hardware design, for example where the subtraction of 1 can be obtained for free by incorporating it into an earlier operation.

 The two's complement of a negative number is the corresponding positive value, except in the special case of the most negative number.
 For example, inverting the bits of −5 (above) gives: